Photo Credit: JeffKat

 Photo Credit: Instagram.com/thesearebetterdays

 If you’re not a fan of the all white look or are worried about keeping white RV cabinets clean, painting RV cabinets a darker color can look great too.
+I love the contrast of the darker cabinets against the white walls.

 The couple who own this 1993 Jayco Eagle Series 300BH renovated it to be able to travel affordably with their three kids.
 Their goal is to visit every national park in the U.S. To see more photos of this RV, visit the owners’ Instagram page, @thesearebetterdays.